raktech-eu/SafeZip/README.md

 - **Language/Framework:** C# / .NET Windows Forms
 - **Archiving Engine:** `7z.exe` (called via `System.Diagnostics.Process`)
 - **Custom UI:** Uses a borderless, artifact-free custom GDI+ drawing system for buttons and drop zones to provide a modern, flat look.
-- **Self-Contained Icon:** The application icon is embedded directly in the code as a Base64 string, so no external `.ico` files are required to run it.
+- **Self-Contained:** The application icon and this README are embedded as manifest resources at compile time, so no external files are required to run it.

 ---